andrewckt/building-classfier-from-posters/README.md

 Let's try it out for Korean dramas.
 Let's see how our model does.

+Wiki describes Crash Landing On You as a drama cum romance.
+Relatively accurate assessment I would think.
 <p align="left">
   <img src="testing/result4.JPG">
 </p>

-Wiki describes Crash Landing On You as a drama cum romance.
-Relatively accurate assessment.
+Korean Drama - Itaewon Class.
+Again pretty much accurate on it being a drama with some crime involved.

 <p align="left">
   <img src="testing/result5.JPG">
 </p>
-Korean Drama - Itaewon Class.
-Again pretty much accurate on it being a drama with some crime involved.
 Afternote: I actually watch this over the last 3 days - Definitley a drama.
 Some crimes inovolved.
-Not too sure abou the comedy part though.

 We can see that the model is able to predict the genres evenf or Korean dramas just by seeing their poster.